 A pregnancy pillow can provide extra support for pregnant bellies while relieving the aches and pains associated with carrying a child.
-The different types also help encourage side sleeping, something that’s recommended for the baby’s health.
+The different types also help encourage sleeping on your side, something that's recommended for a healthy pregnancy.

-Supine – or back sleeping – during the later stages of pregnancy can be dangerous for unborn babies, so doctors recommend side sleeping.
+Supine – or back sleeping – during the later stages of pregnancy can be dangerous for unborn babies, so doctors recommend sleeping on your side.